intuit/PHP-Payments-SDK/Readme.md

 ## Error Handling

 By default, each `$response` object will have a `failed()` method to determine if a request is made successful.
 A successful request is defined by having a status code of 200/201.
-Any other status code will cause a request->failed() method return true.
+Any other status code will cause a `$response->failed()` method return true.
 If a request failed, you can use our [supported diagnose function](https://github.com/intuit/PHP-Payments-SDK/blob/master/src/HttpClients/Response/ResponseInterface.php) to find out more information.